 Bond Proceeds: The Authority uses an incremental method of funding long-lived capital projects through a bond financing program.
 The Authority issues revenue bonds pursuant to Michigan Public Act 94 of 1933 (the Revenue Bond Act).
 The Act provides a pledge of "net revenues" for the payment of the bond principal and interest.
 "Net revenues" is calculated as the revenues of the system remaining after deducting the reasonable expenses of administration, operation, and maintenance of the system.

 Revenue Financed Capital: A portion of the revenue requirement from charges is set aside for subsequent years' CIP spending.
+This is also referred to as pay-as-you go or paygo funding.

-Federal and State Loan Programs: The Authority's sources of funding include lower cost financing programs including the State Clean Revolving Fund (CWRF) Loan Program and the Drinking Water Revolving Fund (DWRF) Loan Program.
+Federal and State Loan Programs: The Authority's sources of funding include lower cost financing programs including the State Clean Water Revolving Fund (CWRF) Loan Program and the Drinking Water Revolving Fund (DWRF) Loan Program.